puppetlabs/tse-module-tse_sqlserver/README.md

 # tse_sqlserver
-Puppet role and profiles for installing and configuring m$ sql server
+Puppet role and profiles for installing and configuring MS SQL server

 Requires the following modules: